stestagg/swarm/DESIGN.md

 - Workers should treat leases as exclusive locks for the duration of action execution and renew them frequently.
 - Handlers must be idempotent, as retries can occur after crashes or lease expiries.
+- The system aggressively deduplicates multiple action calls with the same parameters, action handlers must act like pure functions, the same inputs must generate in the same, or acceptably equivalent results
+  (the result of a stocastic analysis process is fine, a random number generator is not)
 - When scaling concurrency, prefer separate processes per action type when behaviour diverges significantly to simplify deployments and observability.
+- Workers may work on as many parallel actions as makes sense depending on the nature of the actions and the chosen processing model, provided all action executions remain independent and do not affect each other.

 ## Scaling and Sharding